iiijjjii/zsw.ca/questions.md

 * Errands -- drop off packages to be mailed, pick up supplies, etc
 * Collect quotes for outdoor signs for store front
 * [Workout partner](#workout)
-* Assembling window screens
+* Assemble window screens
 * Plant trees
 * Help clean up green space

 ##### Technical
-* Install OSX on some old Macmini's
+* Install OSX on some old Mac minis
 * Install and configure openwrt on an access point
-* Make use of the ADF feature on the scanner
+* Get scanner ADF feature working

 ##### Depending on the level of interest and skill set, these areas are possible:
 * Project Management